vitalitylearning2021/accelLibs/Numba.md

 ### Version 1: writing CUDA kernels as JIT functions

+This example is the corresponding example to Version 1 in [Five different ways to sum vectors in PyCUDA](PyCUDA.md).
 CUDA kernels can be written as Python functions exploiting the JIT mechanism, as illustrated by the code below.

 ```python
 import numpy as np